UPDATE JUNE 9, 2021 - WE NEED VOLUNTEERS FOR JULY AND AUGUST 2021!!

-Kostas is the baker of the village - his family has been running the only bakery here for about 25 years and he took over from his father about 20 years ago.
+Kostas is the baker of the village - his family has been running the only bakery here for a little over 25 years and he took over from his father about 20 years ago.
 Kostas' mother helps him in the bakery, and before having the baby, Anna worked full-time alongside her husband as his assistant baker.
 Kostas & Anna met via Couchsuring a little over 10 years ago, but it was not love at first sight!
 After meeting for only 1 day, they got to know each other, and fall in love, slowly, via texting, e-mail, instant messaging and Skype while living 7 time zones apart for 8 months.
 But when they met each other in person again, it WAS love at first sight and a week later Anna agreed to leave her life in the US to follow her heart.
 She was an environmental lawyer there, but finds life in a village much more appealing (especially with how connected the world is nowadays!).

 We have a passion for meeting new people and love hosting travelers in our home.
 Our family has a vineyard from which we make our own wine, as well as a 200-sheep farm (and we are in the process of building a Tiny House on the farm).
 The milk from the sheep is used to make cheese, yogurt, and a traditional pasta, and then a lot of the milk is also sold to a diary company in the city of Ioannina about 25 kilometers away.
 But one of our favorite activities is sitting around with new friends, sharing fresh bread, homemade wine and cheese, and talking about life.
 We love hearing what people's passions are, as well as sharing stories of our own.
 We believe life is beautiful and challenging and interesting and meant to be full of love.